 Grammarly helps with clarity, grammar, tone, and sentence-level polish.
 QuillBot is useful for paraphrasing, simplifying, or reworking clunky passages.
 Both can improve content after a first draft exists.

-I would not use either as the main engine for a blog strategy.
-But I would use them as part of the editing layer, especially for teams that publish frequently and need faster cleanup.
+Neither should be the main engine for a blog strategy.
+But both can be useful as part of the editing layer, especially for teams that publish frequently and need faster cleanup.
+They are most useful after the hard editorial decisions have already been made.

 These tools are also useful when you are trying to humanize AI text, improve readability, or tighten sentences before publication.
 For deeper edits, use a dedicated readability improver or a human editor.